Foot Pain From Driving

 I quite often get this pain when I have been stuck in traffic for a long time, constantly changing gear and holding the clutch at a certain angle.

-When you get out of the car, or start to move along in the traffic again, you get a pain around the area where your ankle meets the top of your foot.
-This ankle pain is usually cause just through tension of holding the pedals in certain places, or from having pedals that are too hard to push down or control easily when they return.
+When you get out of the car or start to move along in the traffic again, you get a pain around the area where your ankle meets the top of your foot.
+This ankle pain is usually caused just through the tension of holding the pedals in certain places, or from having pedals that are too hard to push down or control easily when they return.